Fight Sickness & Stay Healthy with These Indoor Air Quality Tips

 Another email.
 Yes, another email about the diseases going around your kids’ school.
 Croup.
 Strep.
 Flu.
 RSV.
 Just seeing the words is enough to send moms and dads into a panic.
 The CDC reported that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
 So what do you do to help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and tiredness.
-In fact, the American College of Allergists report that 50% of all illnesses are either caused or exacerbated by polluted indoor air.
+The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and fatigue.
+In fact, the American College of Allergists report that 50% of all illnesses are either caused or aggravated by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two main causes of poor indoor air quality: